KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 I'd been hungry for good Italian food for a while.
 [Mother and Sons](https://www.mothersandsonsnc.com/) had very high ratings, so I decided to give it a try.

 I'd planned to play it safe and order the potato gnocchi.
 I asked the waiter if there was a particular dish that was very popular.
 He said the squid ink tonnarelli.
-I told him I'd always wondered what it tasted like, but been afraid to order it.
+I told him I'd always wondered what squid ink pasta tasted like, but had been afraid to order it.
 He said that the squid ink taste was mild.
-So, I ordered it, and it was the right choice.
+So, I ordered it, and it delicious.
 It had a lemon-butter shrimp taste.

 Squid Ink Tonnarelli- NC Shrimp, uni, fennel, scallions
 ![](djangocon-us-2024-recap-images/mother-and-sons-squid-ink-pasta.jpg)